FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 0x726d9f31cf44debf80b08a7e759fa98b360b0736
 ```

-**Note: The private key account marked with the '< =' suffix is the private key account currently used to send the transaction, which can be switched using 'loadAccount'.**
+**Note: With '<= 'The suffix is marked with the private key account currently used to send the transaction, which can be switched using' loadAccount '**

 ### 4. getCurrentAccount

-Get current account address。If the console uses the public and private key of the cipher machine, the account address converted according to the internal public key of the cipher machine is displayed.。
+Get current account address。If the console uses the public and private key of the cipher machine, the account address converted according to the internal public key of the cipher machine is displayed。

 ```shell
 [group0]: /apps>  getCurrentAccount